GARDEN GATES 115

 Base Price + 30%

-Although the continuous thru tenons on the contemporary wood gates style #115 are aesthetic, they also serve the purpose of stabilizing the horizontal members from bowing and cupping over the years and decades.
+Although the continuous thru tenons on the contemporary wood gate 115 are aesthetic, they also serve the purpose of stabilizing the horizontal members from bowing and cupping over the years and decades.

 Finish: WoodRX ‘Cedar’